Experimental analysis of local searches for sparse reflexive generalized inverses: Concluding remarks

 Comparing the three local-search procedures based on the determinant, we conclude that they converge to solutions of very similar quality.
 The best improvement approach (`BI(det)') is too expensive and can be discarded.
 In general, the procedure `FI$^{+}$(det)' had slightly better times than `FI(det)'.

 The computational time to solve the LP problems considered is much larger than the times of the local searches, and increases much faster than the times of the local searches when the dimension, the rank, or the density of the matrices increases.
 So we conclude that LP is not a competitive alternative to the local searches, even if we only cared about running time.
 An interesting point is that the most costly LP solution is given for problem $P_{123}$, with more constraints to model ah-symmetric generalized inverses.
 On the other side, the local-search procedures to construct these matrices are the fastest ones, as the searches are only applied to the columns of the matrices, for a given set of linear independent rows.
-Comparing the case of ah-symmetric generalized inverses to the two other cases, this simpler local search can also explain the slightly smaller improvement obtained over the initial matrices, and also the fact that we more often converge to different solutions when starting the procedures from different matrices (constructed by the initializations, Greedy and Greedy Light).

-The local-search procedures based on the norm were considered with the purpose of verifying if the solutions obtained by the searches based on the determinant could be still easily improved with respect to the 1-norm of the matrices.
-However, we conclude that the improvement is very small.
-This confirms the good quality of the solutions obtained with the determinant searches in a much smaller computational time, when comparing to the norm searches.
+The local-search procedures based on the 1-norm were considered with the purpose of determining whether or not the searches based on the determinant could be still improved with respect to the 1-norm of the matrices.
+For the ah-symmetric case, we saw only a relatively modest improvement in 1-norm.
+For generalized inverses we saw better improvements in 1-norm, and for symmetric generalized inverses even better.
+We can conclude that for the ah-symmetric case, 1-norm search is never recommended, and for the others, perhaps they could be considered if one is willing to incur a substantial computational cost.

-The running times of the local-search procedures based on the determinants were critically decreased with the use of the results pointed out in our remarks (Remarks \ref{remcol},\ref{remrow},\ref{remnormcol},\ref{remnormcolpinv},\ref{remcolsym}) which indicate how to efficiently update the determinant of the matrices after the rows and columns swaps at each iteration.
+The running times of the local-search procedures based on the determinants were critically decreased with the use of the results pointed out in our remarks (Remarks \ref{remcol}, \ref{remrow}, \ref{remnormcol}, \ref{remnormcolpinv}, \ref{remcolsym}) which indicate how to efficiently update the determinant of the matrices after the rows and columns swaps at each iteration.
 A na{\"\i}ve implementation, instead recomputing determinants from scratch, would not allow to scale to large instances.

-A big overhead for our algorithms is the generation of the initial matrix for the local searches.
-Greedy Light runs much faster than Greedy, but alternative faster numerically-stable procedures should be investigated.
+A significant part of our effort spent in this research was dedicated to developing a good algorithm to construct an initial solution to our local searches.
+The computation of an $r\times r$ non-singular submatrix of a rank-$r$ matrix turned out to be a challenge when considering our large, and even medium-sized test instances.
+The procedure proposed had a very good performance in our numerical experiments and its Matlab implementation is now available through Mathworks.